melt-umn/Abella-AG-Interface/interface_/notes.md

 - It would be nice to have some kind of a `Search` like Coq has to find relevant theorems, based on the relation being used or something like that.
+- It is not always obvious what the necessary pieces are to prove a function holds.
+Perhaps there is a way to display function definitions in an Abella way without the user needing to open the definitions file and read the actual Abella relation.